 How Much Amount of Salt Can Dogs Have?

-The amount of salt in your dog’s diet should only be 0.15% per 100 grams of food or less.
-So, when feeding your dog, always check the ingredients list to know the amount of sodium it contains.
-This includes his treats, too.
-And if you are feeding him wet food, or a combination of both dry and wet food, calculate the total amount of sodium to avoid going over the ideal level.
-Take note that most wet food brands contain a high amount of sodium according to a study.
+The recommended amount of salt in your dog’s diet is 0.15% per 100 grams of food or less.
+Always check the ingredients list on your dog’s food, including treats, to ensure the sodium levels are within this range.
+If you feed your dog wet food or a combination of dry and wet food, calculate the total amount of sodium to avoid exceeding the recommended level.
+Keep in mind that most wet food brands contain high levels of sodium, according to a study.

 How to Treat Salt Poisoning in Dogs